- Freshman Applicants

 - Leaders and Best

-You do not need to apply EA, but this fast-paced approach fits some students’ needs by providing them with a decision before the end of the calendar year.
-It's a great option for students who know that Michigan is one of their top choice schools.
+You do not need to apply EA, but this fast-paced approach may fit your needs by providing you with a decision before the end of the calendar year.
+It's a great option if you know that Michigan is one of your top choice schools.
 There are, however, a few aspects of Early Action to be aware of before you jump in, particularly:

 - Early Action is for freshman applicants applying for the Fall term;

-- The School of Music, Theatre & Dance is exempt from the Early Action decision date because of the audition/interview process; and
+- The School of Music, Theatre & Dance and the Taubman College of Architecture & Urban Planning are both exempt from the Early Action decision date because of audition/interview and portfolio processes; and

 - The Office of Admissions promises no special privileges to Early Action candidates, such as giving your application materials a higher priority or a more lenient review.
 Choosing to apply through Early Action does not make it easier or harder to gain admission to U-M—it is merely a way to get your decision faster.